 Inbox hasn't been around for that all that long, and Google is carefully improving and adding features to make it useful for the app's intended audience.
 With a fresh update to version 1.3, Inbox is receiving some improvements to its graphics and visual styling, and the ability to configure notification sounds by account.
-After a quick teardown, it also appears that there will soon be launcher shortcuts to launch immediately into creating a new task (i.e. Read More
+Read More

 Google cares deeply about its Apps for Work customers.
 So much so that it withholds buggy new products and services until they're ready, but now it's looking for a relationship with some very lucky administrators in order to build a new work Inbox together.
 The trial begins next month, but only very special Apps for Work admins will be a perfect match for Google.
 Read More

 When Google launched Inbox last year, it was offered exclusively to users who received an invite to their personal Gmail account.
 Google Apps for Business (or Education) users weren't allowed in on the fun, which seemed rather weird but understandable.
 After all, the new email organization and interaction paradigm was built with productivity in mind, and business users are the ones that would benefit the most from that.
-However, since this was an entirely new app and system, it was judicious of Google to test it out with a less demanding crowd first.
 Read More

 In case you missed it, three members of the team responsible for Inbox by Gmail including Vijay U, Jason C, and Taylor K (Product Manager, Designer, and Software Engineer respectively) answered questions in a Reddit AMA thread today.